 The e-ATX motherboard form factor is used for computers with the server function.
 Two sockets are mounted on this motherboard and allow up to 8 RAM slots to be installed.
 It is important to make sure before buying an E-ATX motherboard that our PC case supports this format.

 The standard motherboard format in the hardware market.
 It is used in computers intended for work, office or gaming.
 It has up to 7 expansion slots and up to 4 RAM slots.
 It includes between 4 and 6 SATA connectors depending on the model.
-The ATX format is currently the most widely used and the one used in most computers intended to play video games.
+The ATX format is currently the most widely used and the one used in most computers intended for playing video games.

 Micro ATX motherboard